Arthur Löwenstamm: Personal life

-In Breslau in 1911, he married Gertrud Modlinger (born 14 February 1887 in Gleiwitz, died 3 January 1952 in Richmond, Surrey), the daughter of Markus Modlinger and his wife Recha (née Freund).
+In Breslau in 1911, he married Gertrud Modlinger (born 14 February 1887 in Gleiwitz; died 3 January 1952 in Richmond, Surrey), the daughter of Markus Modlinger and his wife Recha (née Freund).
 They had two daughters, Erika who moved to London in 1936 and Gerda who emigrated to Britain in 1938.
 Their grandchildren and great-grandchildren live in the United Kingdom and in Israel.

 Death and legacy

-He died in Morris Feinmann House, Manchester on 22 April 1965 and was buried at Hoop Lane Jewish Cemetery in Golders Green, London.
-His archives were donated to the Leo Baeck Institute New York and to the Wiener Library in London.
+He died at Morris Feinmann House, Didsbury, Manchester on 22 April 1965 and was buried at Hoop Lane Jewish Cemetery in Golders Green, London.
+His archives were donated to the Leo Baeck Institute New York and to the Wiener Holocaust Library in London.

 At the initiative of the Spandau Borough Council, a memorial tablet was unveiled in 1988 on the site of the former synagogue.
 A memorial plaque was placed on the pavement in front of Löwenstamm's former home at Feldstraße 11, in Spandau, on 9 November 2005.

 On 15 August 2002 a street in Spandau was named Löwenstammstraße ("Löwenstamm Street").